‘The Czech question is either a world question or it is no question at all.’

-The police came to interview him, wanting to know his reasons.
+On the orders of hardline President Novotny, the police came to interview him, wanting to know his reasons.

 ‘Why do you want to leave our country that nurtured you?
 The pace of life here too slow for you.
 Let me remind you when you walk on thin ice you’ll have to go faster.

 ‘Is your work here such a bed of nails ?’

 ‘Isn’t your subsidised apartment, free schooling for your children and health service good enough?’

 ‘Then why do you want to go to Britain?’